alfa155518/modern-JavaScript-React-interview-questions-/README.md

 });
 ```

-### 35. Practical question Create a custom hook for increment/decrement counter?
+### 35. Practical question Create a custom hook for increment/decrement counter

 - See the example in the custom hook question above.

-### 36. which lifecycle hooks are replaced by useeffectnents?
+### 36. which lifecycle hooks are replaced by useeffectnents

     useEffect replaces componentDidMount, componentDidUpdate, and componentWillUnmount.